“It is a healthy thing, now and then, to hang a question mark on the things you have long taken for granted”

 “God, who gave our forefathers many different glimpses of the truth in the words of the prophets, has now, at the end of the present age, given us the truth in the Son.
 Through the Son, God made the whole universe, and to the Son, he has ordained that all creation shall ultimately belong.
 This Son, the radiance of the glory of God, the flawless expression of the nature of God, himself the upholding principle of all that is, effected in person the reconciliation between God and man and then took his seat at the right hand of the majesty on high” Hebrews 1:1-3 JB Phillips Translation

 Theologically speaking, the book of Hebrews is in the deep end of the pool in New Testament literature.
 In this passage we find the musings of a first century orthodox Jew who had come to know Yeshua as Messiah.
-He’s looking back on his own heritage and scriptures helping his readers to grasp who Yeshua is.
+He’s looking back on his heritage and scriptures trying to help his readers grasp who Yeshua is.

 The New Testament didn’t exist then and his Jewish audience was like him, devoted to their scriptures and traditions.
 They loved and relished the Torah, the Prophets and the Writings collectively known as the Tanakh.